sameraslan/Smoothed-Language-Model/code/README.md

 Perplexity per word of sample2: 95.24 \
 Perplexity per word of sample3: 89.60

 If we train on the larger switchboard corpus, all the log probabilities are more negative, thus causing the perplexities for each of the sample files to be greater.
-This could be due to overfitting.
+This could be due to overfitting or unrepresentative training data.

 ###Q3(a)
 All gen test files were classified as gen (error rate of 0%).
 93.33% of spam test files were classified as gen (error rate of 93.33%).
 Overall this results in a dev file error rate of 84/270 (31.11%).